Vogelsanck Castle

 Vogelsanck Castle (Kasteel Vogelsanck) is a moated castle in Zolder in the municipality of Heusden-Zolder, province of Limburg, Belgium.

 From 1308 to 1795 the castle was the centre of government of the free territory of Vogelsanck, which comprised the present villages of Zolder, Zonhoven, Houthalen, Stokrooie and the southern part of Heusden.
-Since 1741 the castle has belonged to the de Villenfagne de Vogelsanck family.
+Since 1741 the castle has belonged to the de Villenfagnea de Vogelsanck family.

 The castle is situated to the north of the N72 between Hasselt and Beringen, which cuts the estate in two.